-Are you or someone you love suffering from hot flashes due to menopause?
+Are you or someone you love suffering from hot flashes due to menopause or another condition?
+Are you looking for top-notch hot flash remedies and solutions for helping you get a great night's rest and endure the day free of high-heat episodes?
 Read this article to learn more about this uncomfortable symptom and discover effective treatments.

 What is a Hot Flash?